 Therefore, it is very useful to have an efficient implementation of unification available in Core Maude, which is what this chapter describes.
-Specifically, we explain both how order-sorted unification modulo frequently occurring equational axioms and variant-based unification modulo convergent equational theories are supported in Maude.
+Specifically, we explain how order-sorted unification modulo frequently occurring equational axioms is supported in Maude.
+In Chapter 14, we explain order-sorted unification modulo convergent equational theories, also available in Maude.